AustinHadden/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    We learned about Express's middleware and routing.

 - [ ] Describe Middleware?

+    Middleware is a function that can see, modify and pass on the req, res homies.

 - [ ] Describe a Resource?

+    Anything in your API is a resource, the get function or the data passed from the database are resources.

 - [ ] What can the API return to help clients know if a request was successful?

+    A status code and a message.

 - [ ] How can we partition our application into sub-applications?

+    by breaking common code into separate files.

 ## Minimum Viable Product